The Weir review – Brendan Gleeson makes his West End debut in a “spellbindingly atmospheric” play

 Much has been made of the fact that this is Gleeson’s West End debut, but it’s not as if the man best known for his abundance of film and TV work is a stranger to the stage.
 He’s done plenty of theatre in his native Dublin.

-But now, at age 70, he's like a fine, matured wine of the kind the unnamed pub in The Weir doesn't stock.
-His Jack is huge yet frail, garrulous yet melancholy, full of chit-chat but haunted by the fact he's let love pass him by.
+But now, at age 70, he’s like a fine, matured wine of the kind the unnamed pub in The Weir doesn’t stock.
+His Jack is huge yet frail, garrulous yet melancholy, full of chit-chat but haunted by the fact that he’s allowed love to pass him by.

-And it's people, not punchlines that McPherson is interested in, in a play that - like its leading man - has matured nicely since it debuted in 1997.
-The supernatural elements that are spoken about but never shown feel profound yet elusive and ephemeral, and the same could be said about The Weir.
-You come away feeling like you've witnessed something truly magnificent in the most mundane of settings.
+And it’s people, not punchlines, that McPherson is interested in, in a play that – like its leading man – has matured nicely since it debuted in 1997.
+The supernatural elements that are spoken about but never shown feel profound yet elusive and ephemeral, and the same could be said about The Weir itself.
+You come away feeling like you’ve witnessed something truly magnificent in the most mundane of settings.

 The Weir is at the Harold Pinter Theatre, London, until 6 December.